21 Oct Non Impact Glass Windows Vs. Impact Glass Windows

 Impact Vs. Non-Impact Glass Windows: Basic Differences

-Let’s see the basic difference between impact glass windows vs. non-impact glass windows:
+Let’s see the basic difference between impact glass windows vs. non-impact glass windows, especially when you are considering having a Hurricane Shutter Repair and Replacement service:

 Most Florida construction rules include hurricane-resistant windows to safeguard residents and their possessions.
 Windows that aren’t designed to withstand an impact, such as those found in most homes, fall short of meeting the necessary standards for safety.